 How To Report Elder Abuse

 There are numerous ways to report elder abuse and help keep our communities safe.
-Each state has its own social support systems and specific methods for handling elder abuse, but there are two common authorities that exist in all states:
+Each state has its own social support systems and specific methods for handling elder abuse.

 - Adult Protective Services (or Elder Protective Services): APS or EPS is a support system for elders and vulnerable adults who live at home.
-Each state has its own APS division, directly responsible for investigating any suspected abuses that occur within the community.
+Each state has its own APS division directly responsible for investigating suspected abuse that occurs within the community.

 - The Long-Term Care Ombudsman: The LTC Ombudsman is directly responsible for ensuring elders are safe within nursing homes and assisted living facilities.
-The Ombudsman’s office should be your first call if you suspect any form of abuse is occurring within a formal facility.
+The Ombudsman’s office should be your first call if you suspect any form of abuse in a formal facility.

-Any elder who reports an incident or has symptoms of abuse should be taken seriously, and an investigation needs to occur.
+Any elder who reports an incident or has symptoms of abuse should be taken seriously.
+Their report should be followed by an investigation.